singlestore-labs/singlestoredb-dev-image/README.md

 ```

 > **Note**
 > The `--platform` flag is only needed to enable support with the new Mac M1 or M2 chipset (Apple Silicon).
-You can safely remove or ignore that flag on amd64 compatible hardware.
+You can safely remove or ignore that flag on x86_64 (amd64) compatible hardware such as most Intel and AMD chips.

 ## How to open a SQL shell?